elena-kolomeets/Python-APIs/README.md

-# Flask-APIs
+# Python-APIs
-This is a collection of REST APIs built with Python and Flask with the help of different tutorials
+This is a collection of REST APIs built with Python

+**Flask**
-* People REST API is built with Flask and Connexion
+* People REST API is built with Flask and Connexion with OpenAPI specification, based on "design-first" approach

-* Meals REST API is built with Flask-RESTful, Flask-MongoEngine, Flask-Bcrypt, Flask-JWT-Extended
+* Meals REST API is built with Flask-RESTful using MongoDB and JWT